 If your application is taken to second stage a member of Tudor’s staff will get in touch with you to introduce themselves as your grants manager and discuss the next steps.

 Discovering how best Tudor can help

 At the second stage we want to identify the information we need to move your application forward and discover how best Tudor could support your organisation and its work.
-The assessment process usually involves a detailed telephone conversation or sometimes a visit, though unfortunately we can’t visit everyone.
-There are no forms to complete at the second stage.
+Sometimes, in talking through your application, some rethinking takes place which means that the request which goes to our trustees has developed from the one you originally submitted.
+There are no standard forms to complete at the second stage: the assessment process usually involves a detailed telephone conversation or sometimes a visit, though unfortunately we can’t visit everyone.

 The trustees’ decision

-Your grants manager will write to you with the trustees’ decision.
-If we have made a grant this letter will include straightforward arrangements for its payment.
-We will also give you some guidance on how we would like you to report back on your progress during the life of your grant.
+Your grants manager will write to you with the trustees’ decision on your application.
+If we have made a grant this letter will let you know why our trustees were keen to support your work and wil include straightforward terms for its payment.
+We will also discuss with you how you might assess and report back on your progress during the life of your grant, in a way that is useful to you as well as to us.
 You can find out more about our terms and conditions and about how we will ask you to keep us informed about your progress in the Information for grant holders section of our website.
 If the trustees decide not to make a grant we will explain why not.